University rankings and league tables

 - The Times merged both their rankings into one ranking in 2013

-- The THE-QS world ranking partnership ended with the publication of the 2009 ranking.
-Since 2010, the THE has published in collaboration with Thomson Reuters and QS has published in collaboration with US News and World Report and other media partners.
+- The THE-QS world ranking partnership ended with the publication of the 2009 ranking; QS have continued with the same methodology, adding refinements.
+With a new methodology, THE published in collaboration with Thomson Reuters between 2010 and 2014 and have now partnered with Elsevier for the 2015 ranking.

 - UK rankings traditionally comprise a range of different quantitative measures of input, process and output including: entry standards, student satisfaction, student:staff ratio, academic services/facilities expenditure per student, research quality, proportion of 1sts/2:1s, completion rates, and student destinations.

 - To construct World rankings, however, compilers have to use measures that translate as reliably as possible across different countries/regions - i.e. for which comparable data, which are not inextricably linked to national prosperity or other local/regional issues, can be found.
 For this reason, the measures used in the World University rankings are quite different to those used for UK rankings and cover prizewinner affiliations, research bibliometrics, student:faculty ratio, peer review responses, and percentage international students/staff.

 - Ranking methodologies have always been open to criticism due to the inherent arbitrary nature of weighting scores from different measures and then summing these to give an overall measure of ‘quality’.
 Some measures are also more controversial and open to bias (e.g. by institution size/subject profile/location etc) than others.